-Concept for the new business campus
+Concept for the new building

 Increased interaction and the formation of new teams, both within the business school and with other Aalto schools, researchers and external stakeholders, will open up new possibilities for innovation and increase social capital.
 In contrast to the many collaborative spaces, quiet focus areas for individual work and rest will balance and support working and studying.

-Spaces must be adaptable and be planned to be be ready for change as the needs of stakeholders change over time.
+Spaces must be adaptable and planned to be be ready for change as the needs of stakeholders change over time.
 New inventions happen at the intersections of the four following focus areas of the concept.

 Open and embedded

-Business 3.0 represents open culture and low hierarchy.
 With its central location, Aalto BIZ welcomes all.
 As digitalization transforms the way we work and study, face-to-face interactions will acquire new meaning and form.
 As societal embeddedness grows, the surrounding society, alumni and partner networks will play an even more important role in the on-campus experience.
 Alumni and other stakeholders are invited to be part of the new campus through the sharing of stories, heritage and information.